Classical education charter schools on the rise in Florida with help from small, conservative Michigan college

 Hillsdale did not return multiple calls and emails seeking an interview for this story.
 But it's clear the school's momentum in Florida is just getting started.
 Several new classical charter schools with Hillsdale connections are already in the works.

-“What would DeSantis say if there was a charter school created just for transgendered kids” asked Professor Fuller.
-“It would be seen as exclusive and unwelcoming for other kinds of parents.
-But Hillsdale is doing the same thing on the far religious right spectrum,” he said.
+"What would DeSantis say if there was a charter school created just for transgendered kids," asked Fuller.
+"It would be seen as exclusive and unwelcoming for other kinds of parents.
+But Hillsdale is doing the same thing on the far religious right spectrum."